moznion/aws-lambda-ddos-hangman/README.md

   - DynamoDB Streams' shard iterator is stacked if the function's error has not been cleared
     - so perhaps this parameter is necessary to proceed forward continuously

-## What the item should be put on the DynamoDB table
+## What an item should be put on the DynamoDB table

 - `subject` (string);
   - the partition key